Publication

 Collective action

-New legislation promises to allow the creation of collective defined contribution (CDC) schemes that can accommodate multiple, unconnected employers.
-Those interested in establishing such schemes may be able to apply for the necessary authorisation as early as the summer of 2026.
-In addition, the Government is seeking opinions on its proposals for retirement-only CDC schemes.
+New legislation will allow the creation of collective defined contribution (CDC) schemes that can include multiple, unconnected employers.
+Employers can apply for authorisation as early as summer 2026.
+The Government is also seeking views on proposals for retirement-only CDC schemes.

 Improving access to the LGPS

-The Ministry of Housing, Communities and Local Government (MHCLG) is consulting on proposed changes to the Local Government Pension Scheme (LGPS) in England and Wales, under the heading of ‘Scheme improvements (access and protections)’.
-The proposals would result in councillors regaining access to the LGPS, extend membership to mayors, and bring the ‘new Fair Deal’ guidance into the world of local-government outsourcing.
+The Ministry of Housing, Communities and Local Government (MHCLG) is consulting on changes to the Local Government Pension Scheme (LGPS) in England and Wales under the heading ‘Scheme improvements (access and protections)’.
+The proposals would allow councillors to regain access to the LGPS, extend membership to mayors, and bring the ‘new Fair Deal’ guidance into local-government outsourcing.

 Statutory increase expectations

 In October 2025, the Office for National Statistics reported a 3.8% rise in the Consumer Prices Index (CPI) from September 2024 to September 2025.
-This figure, typically used to adjust UK pensions and benefits, will be reflected in statutory orders for benefit increases in 2026.
+Statutory orders for benefit increases in 2026 will reflect this figure.

 Statistical incidents